lemonce/lemonce.net/source/docs/lemoncase2/selector.md

 <br/>
 ## [sizzle](https://github.com/jquery/sizzle/wiki)
 ---
-To learn more detail usages of sizzle selector, please click on the title above and read.
+To learn more detail usages of sizzle selector, please [click here](https://github.com/jquery/sizzle/wiki).

 During website development, the xpath or css selector of elements may change in some pages.
 In this case, you can try to use the sizzle selector.